sysprog21/phonebook/README.md

+# Summary

+* Understand the impact of cache miss
+* Get familiar with the performance analysis tool
+* Realize the software optimizations

+# Indenting Code
 You can use AStyle ([Artistic Style](http://astyle.sourceforge.net/)) source code indenter to help you auto format your source code.
 It will for sure not correct all your coding styles but for sure will eliminate most of them.
 You can download AStyle from [this location](http://astyle.sourceforge.net/)